Hitsteps/Wordpress/hitsteps-visitor-manager/readme.txt

 = 5.50 =
 * Woocommerce checkout Notice message fix where it would show a PHP Notice message for undefined variable.

+= 5.51 =
+* Minor fix for wp3.2.php dashboard widget for Safari 10 browser users

+= 5.52 =
++ Add additional servers to API call for email data providers in order to reduce chance of error #98.

+= 5.53 =
++ PHP 7.2 compatible

 == Frequently Asked Questions ==